lbryio/spec/index.md

 The address version byte is set to `0x55` for standard (pay-to-public-key-hash) addresses and `0x7a` for multisig (pay-to-script-hash) addresses.
 P2PKH addresses start with the letter `b`, and P2SH addresses start with `r`.

+All the chain parameters are defined [here](https://github.com/lbryio/lbrycrd/blob/master/src/chainparams.cpp).

 #### Proof of Payment

-Explain how transactions serve as proof that a client has made a valid payment for a piece of content.
+TODO: Explain how transactions serve as proof that a client has made a valid payment for a piece of content.

 ### Consensus

-LBRY makes some small changes to consensus timing and methodology.
+LBRY makes a few small changes to consensus rules.

 #### Block Timing

-The target block time was lowered from 10 to 2.5 minutes to facilitate faster transaction confirmation.
+The target block time was lowered from 10 minutes to 2.5 minutes to facilitate faster transaction confirmation.

 #### Difficulty Adjustment

-The proof-of-work target is adjusted every block to better adapt to sudden changes in hashrate.
-The exact adjustment algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/e90d7f54cede3c1c5bfc3590351054bdc5a99480/src/lbry.cpp).
+The proof-of-work target is adjusted every block to better adapt to sudden changes in hash rate.
+The exact adjustment algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/master/src/lbry.cpp).

 #### Block Hash Algorithm

 LBRY uses a combination of SHA256, SHA512, and RIPEMD160.
-The exact hashing algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/e90d7f54cede3c1c5bfc3590351054bdc5a99480/src/hash.cpp#L18).
+The exact hashing algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/master/src/hash.cpp#L18).

 #### Block Rewards

 The block reward schedule was adjusted to provide an initial testing period, a quick ramp-up to max block rewards, then a logarithmic decay to 0.
-The source for the algorithm is [here](https://github.com/lbryio/lbrycrd/blob/ebeb2bd092734035887ca3d8d0e69628bd2d3900/src/main.cpp#L1594).
+The source for the algorithm is [here]https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp#L1594).

-### URLs

-The purpose of including a name value in claims is to create human readable URLs like `lbry://whatever`.

 ## Metadata

-Claim metadata is stored in a structured, stored, and validated in a serialized format via [[Protocol Buffers]](https://developers.google.com/protocol-buffers/).
-This facilitate interoperability across varied systems and languages as well as making it easy to add properties in backwards-compatible way.
+Claim metadata is stored in a serialized format using [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+This was chosen for several reasons:

+- **Extensibility**.
+The metadata structure could grow to encompass thousands of fields for dozens of types of content.
+It should be easy to modify the structure while maintaining backward compatibility.
+Blockchain data is permanent and cannot be migrated.
+- **Compactness**.
+Blockchain space is expensive.
+Data should be stored as compactly as possible.
+- **Interoperability**.
+These definitions will be used by many projects written in different languages.
+Protocol buffers are language-independent and have great support for most popular languages.

 No enforcement or validation on metadata happens at the blockchain level.
-Instead, metadata encoding, decoding, and validation happens at the client level.
-This allows evolution of the metadata without soft or hard forks.
+Instead, metadata encoding, decoding, and validation is done by clients.
+This allows evolution of the metadata without changes to consensus rules.

 ### Metadata Specification

-A useful index of LBRY’s content must be succinct yet meaningful.
+A useful index of available content must be succinct yet meaningful.
 It should be machine-readable, comprehensive, and should ideally point you toward the content you’re looking for.
 LBRY achieves this by defining a set of common properties for streams.

 The metadata contains structured information describing the content, such as the title, author, language, and so on.